Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Crossing the Rubicon".</h2 head><h3 quote align='center'>"Julius Caesar and his army crossed the Rubicon on this day in 49 bce to take control of the Roman Republic.
-Caesar was breaking a law that forbade generals from leading armies out of their assigned territories, and he provoked a four-year civil war that irreversibly transformed ancient Rome.
+<h3 OTD<h2 head>"The Day Milk Got Contained".</h2 head><h3 quote align='center'>"On this day in 1878, fresh milk was delivered for the first time in glass bottles, sealed with a lid, in New York City.
+It was an important step toward greater food safety in the United States.
 Read today's edition of Today in History >>".</h3 quote></h3 OTD